 You will without a doubt have great photographic opportunities at a busy waterhole.
 Each group of animal will be interacting amongst themselves or with a different group of animals.
 Action photography will be guaranteed.
 Keep an eye out for the tender moments too between animals as they meet and greet each other

-At times you will will succumb to tiredness.
+At times you will succumb to tiredness.
 Take a nap.
 The best time is around midday.
 Find some shade under a tree or head back to camp.
-Have a late breakfast, shower, download pics, or sleep for a hour.
+Have a late breakfast, shower, download pics, or sleep for an hour.
 Then once the temperature cools down.
 Drive towards your choice of waterhole.
 Maybe take a different route.
-Drive within speed limits and keep on the look out for wildlife that may be lying in shade, or on their way to waterholes.
+Drive within speed limits and keep on the lookout for wildlife that may be lying in shade, or on their way to waterholes.

 Waterholes are natures clock.
 You can guess the time by the arrival of animals coming to drink at the waterhole.

 Early morning you will find thirsty predators who after a night of hunting.
 Need to rehydrate.
-Lions Hyena, Leopard are the most popular.
+Lions Hyena, Leopard is the most popular.

-Evening and in to the night the reclusive and seclusive Black Rhinos are the highlights.
-Small creatures like bat eared foxes, honey badger, and others all come out to quench their thirst and to meet there friends.
+Evening and into the night the reclusive and seclusive Black Rhinos are the highlights.
+Small creatures like bat-eared foxes, honey badger, and others all come out to quench their thirst and to meet their friends.

-Be on look out as the odd predators may make a surprise cameo.
+Be on the lookout as the odd predators may make a surprise cameo.

 Etosha is a great destination to photograph.
 Please be respectful to the animals.
 Do not drive off-road.
 Be patient and respectful to others.
 Most of all take time out to relax and enjoy.